 I hope you enjoy reading everything just as much as I had writing it.

 This is the Argus C-series.
 First released in 1938 as the Argus Model C, the C-series includes the best selling American camera ever made, the Argus C3.
-Nearly 3 million were produced over the course of 28 years, the C-series saw many subtle variations and incremental improvements, but generally retained the same brick-like shape and pre-war feature set until the very last cameras came off the assembly line in 1966.
+Over 2.2 million were produced over the course of 28 years, the C-series saw many subtle variations and incremental improvements, but generally retained the same brick-like shape and pre-war feature set until the very last cameras came off the assembly line in 1966.
 The reason for it’s success was it’s unique looks, quality optics, capable feature set, and affordable price.
 The C-series had an interchangeable lens mount and had a variety of German made auxiliary lenses available for it.
 It was used by amateurs, professionals, students, the military, and countless other people in nearly every profession.

 Of all the American companies who produced cameras in the 20th century, Argus was second only to Kodak in terms of sales and brand recognition.
 If you consider that despite their tremendous success, Kodak was a film first company, whereas Argus largely stayed within the camera making business, so you could say that Argus was the most successful American camera company of all time.

 Based in Ann Arbor, MI, Argus was founded in 1931 as the International Radio Corporation by a group of 10 investors including Ann Arbor mayor, William Brown and businessman Charles Verschoor.
 The new company was located in the former headquarters of the Argus Furniture Company, located at 405 Fourth Street.